mlop-ai/server/README.md

 ## mlop server

-This is the collection of services that allow any individual to self-host their own instance of the MLOP server.
-It can be used to store, analyze, visualize, and share any data recorded by the latest MLOP clients or other platforms.
+This is the collection of services that allow any individual to self-host their own instance of the **mlop** server.
+It can be used to store, analyze, visualize, and share any data recorded by the latest **mlop** clients or other platforms.
 It's super easy to get started and we welcome you to try it yourself!
 All you need is a containerized environment and a minute to spare.

 For a managed instance with better scalability, stability and support, please visit [mlop.ai](https://mlop.ai) or contact us at [founders@mlop.ai](mailto:founders@mlop.ai).

 ### 🚀 Getting Started

-0. Ensure you have `docker-compose` (or `podman-compose`) and the current user has access to Docker daemon
+#### 0. Ensure you have `docker-compose` (or `podman-compose`) and the current user has access to Docker daemon

 ```bash
 sudo pacman -S docker-compose